ACLU Protest Safety, Know Your Rights and De-Escalation Training Webinar : Indybay

 ASL interpretation

-Before you hit the streets- join our know your rights, protest safety, and de-escalation training on 10/6/25 at 8 PM ET.
+Before you hit the streets- join our know your rights, protest safety, and de-escalation training.

 This October, communities across the country will mobilize en masse for the second No Kings national day of action- a mass mobilization against President Trump's abuses of power and federal crackdown on our freedoms.
 Together, we'll send a clear message: the people will not be silenced.

-To prepare, join the ACLU's Protest Safety, Know Your Rights and De-Escalation Training on October 6 at 8 PM ET.
+To prepare, join the ACLU's Protest Safety, Know Your Rights and De-Escalation Training on October 15.
 This training will give you the tools to take action safely, confidently, and with key de-escalation strategies in hand.
 Whether you're marching, rallying, or supporting from the sidelines, you'll learn how to protect yourself, your community, and stand up for your rights.

 What we'll cover: